DecodeGenetics/LRcaller/README.md

     -fa, --fa STRING
           Fasta file Default: genome.fa.
     -b2, --bam2 STRING
-          Second bam file/file of bam files, use if you want to use multiple basecallings/mappings for the same reads
+          Second bam file/file of bam files Default: .
-          Default: .
     -a, --aligner STRING
           Aligner used bwa/minimap/seqan (default seqan).
-(Using bwa or minimap requires programs to be in path) One of bwa, minimap, and seqan.
+One of bwa, minimap, and seqan.
 Default: seqan.
     -gtm, --genotyper STRING
           Genotyper used joint/ad/va/multi (default joint).
 One of joint, ad, va, and multi.
 Default: joint.
     -faA, --faA STRING
-          Fasta file alt, used when VCF file refers to an alternate fasta file -v, --verbose
+          Fasta file alt, used when VCF file refers to an alternate fasta file Default: None.
+    -c, --cropread
+          Use only the substring of the read within window_size from the variant (recommended) -v, --verbose
           Verbose output
-    -rb, --right_breakpoint
-          Genotype right breakpoint, left breakpoint genotyped by default -ora, --get_ref_alt
+    -ora, --get_ref_alt
           Output ref and alt allele, for debugging purposes -A, --match INTEGER